Dust beyond the torus: Revealing the mid-infrared heart of local Seyfert ESO 428-G14 with JWST/MIRI: Conclusion

 \item We generate a pure dust continuum image from the F1000W filter and uncover that the dust is more compact, extending up to $\sim 1''$ on each side of the nucleus.
 This polar dust appears to be co-spatial with the radio jet (see Fig. ~\ref{dustonly-image}).

-\item We explore the possible heating processes that can contribute to the polar dust reaching temperatures of $\sim 120\, \rm K$ at $D= 100\, \rm pc$ from the nucleus and predict, under the assumption of typical ISM grain size, that local heating by jet-induced shocks can reproduce similar temperatures.
-We note that another heating process, most likely arising from illumination through AGN radiation fields, may also be at play. \end{itemize}
+\item We explore the possible heating processes that can contribute to the polar dust reaching temperatures of $\sim 120\, \rm K$ at $D= 100\, \rm pc$ from the nucleus and predict, under the assumption of typical ISM grain size, that local heating by jet-induced shocks can reproduce similar temperatures (see Table~\ref{table:temp}).
+Another heating process, most likely arising from illumination through AGN radiation fields, may also be at play. \end{itemize}

 Future work on self-consistent modelling of radiative transfer through dusty NLR gas with different grain size distributions, fine tuned to the nuclear system in ESO 428-G14, will allow us to understand the origin and main heating mechanism of the extended MIR dust emission in this AGN.
 Moreover, while our findings indicate significant emission line contamination in ESO 428-G14, it is crucial to recognise that such contamination may not be a universal feature in all JWST/MIRI images.
 Indeed, the extent of contamination could very well be object dependent, varying depending on its specific AGN characteristics and geometry.
 Upcoming GATOS sample studies are poised to offer a comprehensive study of contamination.